top of page

 Itasha (ee-tah-sha; イタ車) is a Japanese slang term used to describe this practice.
 Combining the words for “pain” and “vehicle,” it is used to describe highly decorated vehicles with the tone of the term being along the lines of “painfully embarrassing,” “painful for the wallet,” “painful to look at” or to use a modern Western term “cringeworthy.”
 This term is mainly used in jest by those who partake in the hobby directly.

-The origins of this real-world practice vary, but generally, it is accepted that its roots came from Japan in the 1980s.
+The origins of this real-world practice vary, but generally it is accepted that its roots came from Japan in the 1980s.
 Back then, people would decorate their cars externally and internally with stickers, plushies, and similar memorabilia usually dedicated to one subject or individual.
 As Japanese anime became increasingly popular worldwide in the mid-2000s, some of the first reports of highly decorated cars appearing at conventions began in 2005.
 They spawned its own automotive-focused conventions, similar to car shows, in 2007.
 Nowadays, it’s an international practice; these vehicles can be found in just about any country.

-It’s well beyond just slapping a few stickers on the bumper.
+It is well beyond just slapping a few stickers on the bumper.
 Even high-performance cars are purchased with custom wraps, body kits, and racing-grade hardware to take their presentation to the next level.
-The amount of money expended on a single itasha car can easily reach tens or hundreds of thousands of US dollars when it is fully assembled.
+The amount of money expended on a single itasha can easily reach tens or hundreds of thousands of US dollars when it is fully assembled.
 Depending on the complexity of the final product.
 This video from Zoom Out Media and DIY timelapse of a complete wrap by L-Dragon provide further examples.
 On the professional level, itasha cars are sponsored by companies to promote products, events, individuals and are used by racing teams.

 Good Smile Racing Team 2017 GT300 Champions.